imehlhaff/CPC/README.md

 To cite ```CPC``` in publications and working papers, please use:

-Mehlhaff, Isaac D. "Measuring Polarization with Clustering Methods," working paper (February 2021).
+Mehlhaff, Isaac D. "Measuring Polarization with Clustering Methods," working paper (May 2021).

 For BibTeX users: